svc333/overview/whats-new/index.md

 ### {{site.data.keyword.macm_short}} is being deprecated
 New as of: 18 April 2017

 As of March 30th, 2017, {{site.data.keyword.macm_long}} service tile will be removed from the {{site.data.keyword.Bluemix_notm}} Catalog and you will no longer be able to provision new MACM instances.
 However, existing instances will continue to be supported.
 The End of Support Date is 30 March 2018.
 Please delete your {{site.data.keyword.macm_short}} (MACM) service instances before the End of Support Date.
 We encourage users to migrate to the IBM Watson Content Hub.
 Watson Content Hub is available on IBM Marketplace and provides users with a 30-day free trial.
 IBM Watson Content Hub provides similar functionality to MACM with added new capabilities such as asset management, cognitive tagging using IBM Watson services, and included content delivery network (CDN) to ensure an optimal experience for your customers.
-IBM offers service engagments to migrate content from MACM to Watson Content Hub.
+IBM offers service engagements to migrate content from MACM to Watson Content Hub.

 ### {{site.data.keyword.sparks}} updates: Notebook support now in Data Science Experience